BSU-Spatial-Data-In-R-Fall2025/inclass-06-macalahan/README.md

 ---

-Testing push with new token
+Testing push with new token from local R